Go to the first, previous, next, last section, table of contents.

 Dynamic reordering is enabled with the shell command

-with the option -e
+dynamic_var_ordering with the option -e, and disabled with

-the -d
+the -d option.

 - Environment Variable: enable_reorder